Large Language Models (LLMs)¶

 Mixture of Experts (MoE)¶

-A key architectural innovation for scaling efficiently.
+The default architecture for large models in 2026—nearly every frontier and large open-weight model (Llama 4, DeepSeek V3/R1, Qwen 3.x MoE variants, and reportedly all proprietary flagships) is a sparse MoE.
 Instead of a single large FFN, MoE uses multiple "expert" FFNs with a gating network that routes each token to a subset of experts:

 MoE_FFN(x) = Σᵢ G(x)ᵢ × Expertᵢ(x)